cocos/cocos-docs/en/editor/publish/build-guide.md

 ### Organize `settings.json`/`config.json` data

-It is mainly based on the data compiled by previous resources to prepare the configuration information necessary for the game to start.
+It is mainly to prepare the necessary configuration information for the game launch based on the resource data compiled previously.

 Example `settings.json` structure: